 Events are populated along a customer's timeline each time they take a certain action.
-Within a Klaviyo account, each type of event is called a metric.
-For example, Active on Site, Placed Order, and Fulfilled Order are all event metrics that are synced to Klaviyo.
-There can be multiple instances of event data for one contact, as long as they take the corresponding action more than once.
+Each event - such as Active on Site, Placed Order, or Fulfilled Order - is known as a metric.
+There can be multiple instances of metric data for one contact, as long as they take the corresponding action more than once.
 For instance, when a customer places several orders on your website, they will have several Placed Order metrics listed on their timeline.

 - Profile Data

-Profile data describes an aspect of a contact's identity.
-Profile data is made up of special properties and custom properties.
-Special properties are natively tracked within Klaviyo and include attributes such as First Active, Last Active, Source, First Name and Last Name.
-Custom properties are additional profile data which are often specific to your business.
-You have the option to create your own custom properties within Klaviyo such as gender, birthday or product preference.
-Custom properties can also be pulled in through a third-party app integration.
-For example, you can import reviews, ratings or other information not natively tracked within Klaviyo via third-party is not natively tracked within Klaviyo through a third-party app integration.
+Profile data describes an aspect of a contact's identity, and is made up of both Klaviyo properties and custom properties.
+Klaviyo properties are natively tracked within Klaviyo and include attributes such as First Active, Last Active, Source, First Name, and Last Name.
+Custom properties are additional profile data which you can create and are often specific to your business.
+Common custom properties include gender, birthday, or product preference.
+Custom properties can also be pulled in through third-party integrations, which allow you to import reviews, ratings, and other information not natively tracked in Klaviyo.

 - Catalog Data

-Event data appears in several places within Klaviyo.
-You can find event data associated with a customer within their profile.
-Since event data can be used to build targeted segments and filter flows, you'll find event metrics listed as options within the segment builder and flow builder.
+All event data associated with a customer can be found in their profile.
+Since you can use event data to build targeted segments and filter flows, you'll find event metrics listed as options within the segment and flow builders.

-By default, the events filter is set to All Metrics.
-You can change this metric by selecting another option from the dropdown.
+- By default, the events filter is set to All Metrics.
+To change this metric, select another option from the dropdown.

 Within a customer's event timeline, data associated with an event can be viewed in two places:

 - Metric details